Chymyst/chymyst-core/docs/chymyst-actor.md

 Depending on what messages are present in any given time in various mailboxes, some messages may satisfy the predicate while others do not.
 In order to be able to make progress in such situations, a chemical actor may need to consume messages out of order.

-For this reason, messages in certain mailbox may need to be kept as an unordered set rather than as an ordered collection.
+For this reason, messages in certain mailboxes may need to be kept as an unordered multi-set or "bag", rather than as an ordered queue.
-If this is the case, messages may be consumed in an unknown order.

 This usually only applies to mailboxes that participate in computations with complicated guard conditions.
 `Chymyst` automatically detects these situations and decides which mailboxes need to be unordered.
 Since all the chemical actors are defined up front, this analysis can be performed before any computations are started.